zuozhenggh/learning-library/data-management-library/security/data-safe/analyze-alerts-audit-reports/analyze-alerts-audit-reports.md

 - An Oracle Cloud account
 - Access to an Autonomous Database, sample data for Oracle Data Safe loaded into the database, and the Activity Auditing feature enabled on the database
-- Access to an Oracle Data Safe service in a region of your tenancy
+- Access to an Oracle Data Safe service
 - Privileges to use the Activity Auditing feature on your database
 - Audit collection started on your target database in Oracle Data Safe.
 If not, see [Provision Audit and Alert Policies](../provision-audit-alert-policies/provision-audit-alert-policies.md).

 ### Assumptions

 - You are signed in to the Oracle Cloud Infrastructure Console.
-If not, refer to the prerequisites for this workshop.
 - Your data values will be different than those shown in the screenshots in this lab.